 These three settings must be configured correctly in every production environment:

-trustedHostsPattern– Regex for permitted domains (not.*!)displayErrors = 0– No error outputdevIPmask = ''– No debug IPs
+trustedHostsPattern– Regex for allowed domains (not.*!)displayErrors = 0– No error outputdevIPmask = ''– No debug IPs

 Users & Permissions